 - This dish is traditionally served with corn or flour tortillas or over white rice.

-- Use different ground meats, such as ground turkey, ground pork, or ground chicken.
+- Use different ground meats, such as ground turkey, pork, or chicken.

 - Add different vegetables, such as peeled and diced potatoes, diced green bell pepper, frozen peas, and peeled and chopped carrots.